wp-plugins/wp-miniaudioplayer/readme.txt

 * @ showVolumeLevel = a boolean to show or hide the volume control.
 * @ showTime = a boolean to show or hide the time counter.
 * @ showRew = a boolean to show or hide the rewind control.

-== Screenshots ==

-1. The settings panel
-2. The player closed with a black skin.
-3. The player opened with a green skin.

 == Changelog ==